 However, think carefully about obtaining professional legal assistance to draft your policy.
 While it may involve cost, it will ensure that it meets any and all of your legal obligations.
 You can focus on your work in the community.

-If you have any questions concerning policy policies or need help to draft one, contact LegalVision’s qualified lawyers to assist you.
-Call us on 1300 544 755.
+If you have any questions concerning policy policies or need help to draft one, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.